 Do I still need an SSL if I don’t sell anything online?

-Website owners tend to think that if you don’t allow transaction on your website, you don’t need an SSL certificate.
+Website owners tend to think that if you don’t allow transactions on your website, you don’t need an SSL certificate.
 However, SSL encryption has a range of very important benefits for small business owners, including data protection, improved customer trust and better search engine rankings.

 Build trust by adding an SSL